$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 An OBDD $D$ defines the set of assignments $\sigma$ such that $D(\sigma) = 1$.
 Then $D$ can be considered as a succinct representation of the set $\{\sigma \mid D(\sigma)=1\}$, and one would like to enumerate, count and uniformly generate assignments given $D$.
 This motivates the relation:

 Given $(D, \sigma)$ in $\evalOBDD$, there is exactly one path in $D$ that witnesses $D(\sigma) = 1$.
-Therefore, one can easily show that $\evalOBDD$ is in $\rul$, from which we obtain that: \begin{corollary} \begin{sloppypar} $\ENUM(\evalOBDD)$ can be enumerated with constant delay, there exists a polynomial-time algorithm for $\COUNT(\evalOBDD)$, and there exists a polynomial-time randomized algorithm for $\GEN(\evalOBDD)$. \end{sloppypar} \end{corollary} The above results are well known.
-Nevertheless, they show how easy and direct is to use $\ul$ transducers to realize the good algorithmic properties that a data structure like OBDD has.
+Therefore, one can easily show that $\evalOBDD$ is in $\rul$. \review{By Theorem~\ref{theo-rul}, we obtain that}: \begin{corollary} \begin{sloppypar} $\ENUM(\evalOBDD)$ can be enumerated with constant delay, there exists a polynomial-time algorithm for $\COUNT(\evalOBDD)$, and there exists a polynomial-time randomized algorithm for $\GEN(\evalOBDD)$. \end{sloppypar} \end{corollary} The above results are well known.
+Nevertheless, they show how easy and \review{direct it is to} use $\ul$-transducers to realize the good algorithmic properties that a data structure like OBDD has.

 Some non-deterministic variants of BDDs have been studied in the literature~\cite{DBLP:journals/corr/abs-1811-02944}.
 In particular, an nOBDD extends an OBDD with vertices $u$ without variables (i.e. $\var(u) = \bot$) and without labels on its children.
-Thus, an nOBDD is non-deterministic in the sense that given an assignment $\sigma$, there can be several paths that bring $\sigma$ from the initial node $v_0$ to a terminal node with labeled $0$ or $1$.
+Thus, an nOBDD is non-deterministic in the sense that given an assignment $\sigma$, there can be several paths that bring $\sigma$ from the initial \review{vertex} $v_0$ to a terminal \review{vertex} with labeled $0$ or $1$.
 Without lost of generality, nOBDDs are assumed to be consistent in the sense that, for each $\sigma$, all paths of $\sigma$ in $D$ can reach $0$ or $1$, but not both.

 As in the case of OBDDs, we can define a relation $\evalnOBDD$ that pairs an nOBDD $D$ with an assignment $\sigma$ that evaluate $D$ to~$1$ (i.e. $D(\sigma) = 1$).
-Contrary to OBDDs, an nOBDD looses the single witness property, and now an assignment $\sigma$ can have several paths from the initial node to the $1$ terminal node.
+Contrary to OBDDs, an nOBDD looses the single witness property, and now an assignment $\sigma$ can have several paths from the initial \review{vertex} to the $1$ terminal \review{vertex}.
 Thus, it is not clear whether $\evalnOBDD$ is in $\rul$.
 Still one can easily show that $\evalnOBDD \in \rnl$, from which the following results follow.

 \begin{corollary} \begin{sloppypar} $\ENUM(\evalnOBDD)$ can be solved with polynomial delay, $\COUNT(\evalnOBDD)$ admits an FPRAS, and $\GEN(\evalnOBDD)$ admits a PPLVUG. \end{sloppypar} \end{corollary} It is important to stress that the existence of an FPRAS and a PPLVUG for $\evalnOBDD$ was not known~before, and one can easily show this by using $\nl$-transducers and then applying Theorem~\ref{theo-rnl}.